Phase III offensive: II Corps

-On the morning of 18 August, a battalion from the 101D Regiment attacked Dak Seang Camp in northwest Kon Tum Province.
+in Kontum Province was triggered by a feint at Ben Het Camp in the northwest on the night of 14 August by heavy weapons attacks of the PAVN 40th Artillery Regiment.
+Three days later, on the morning of 18 August, a battalion from the 101D Regiment attacked Dak Seang Camp 15 km to the north.
 The CIDG defenders repelled the assault, killing 35 PAVN and capturing 11.
 The following day, PAVN gunners hit the camp with mortar and recoilless rifle fire.

 On 20 August, a battalion from the 24th Regiment assaulted an ARVN firebase on Highway 14 22 km north of Pleiku.
 The ARVN repelled the assault killing 87 PAVN for the loss of 9 ARVN dead.

 On the night of 23–24 August, PAVN/VC artillery hit more than thirty locations across II Corps.